 Grettislaug is located at Reykir in Skagafjordur, about 25 miles from the Ring Road in North Iceland.
-In the early 20th century, the original geothermal pool was destroyed by a storm, however, it was rebuilt in 1992 by Jón Eiríksson and a group of locals, using natural springs from water with exactly the right temperature coming from the ground.
+In the early 20th century, the original geothermal pool was destroyed by a storm.
+However, it was rebuilt in 1992 by Jón Eiríksson and a group of locals, using natural springs from the water with precisely the right temperature coming from the ground.
 The name Grettislaug refers to the character Grettir the Strong, who was the strongest man who ever lived from one of Iceland’s most famous Sagas, Grettis Saga, which was written around the 13th and 14th centuries.
 Visitors can enjoy this geothermal bath while taking in amazing seaside views of the shores of Skagifjörður.

-Seljavallalaug might be one of the more well-known pools and it’s also the oldest pool in Iceland.
+Seljavallalaug is one of the more well-known as well as the oldest in Iceland.
 If you’re looking for a more secluded Iceland natural hot springs experience, then Seljavallalaug is the perfect stop along the Ring Road in the southern region of Iceland.
 Seljavallalaug is a built-up pool set on the side of a valley surrounded by mountains.
-Less than a mile walk from the parking lot to the pool, visitors can enjoy the dark green naturally heated water amid the beautiful scenery.
+Less than a mile walk from the parking lot to the pool, visitors can enjoy the dark green, naturally heated water amid the beautiful scenery.

 This natural hot spring is located on a farm and holds the perfect temperature all year long.
-Hrunalaug is a small natural hot pool near Flúðir, in the Gold Circle area that holds about two people at a time.
-There is a changing room next to the hot spring so you are able to change clothes.
-Since this natural hot spring is on private property, it is important to bring a trash bag and clean after yourself when you are done visiting.
+Hrunalaug is a small, natural hot pool near Flúðir, in the Gold Circle area that holds about two people at a time.
+There is a changing room next to the hot spring so that you can change clothes.
+Since this natural hot spring is on private property, it is essential to bring a trash bag and clean after yourself when you are done visiting.